 With experience speaking to the topic, SEE can speak at your conference or event on a wide range of topics relating to sexual exploitation.
 Front line staff training can also be provided to social service providers and can be tailored to meet their needs.

-With an interactive and engaging approach, SEE has innovative workshops tailored to meet your needs.
-SEE presents to youth, teachers, counselors, social service providers, parents, and more.
-SEE presents at Pro D days, to DPAC parent meetings, social justice classes, service provider meetings, and other events.
+With an interactive and engaging approach, SEE provides innovative workshops tailored to meet your needs.
+SEE presents to students, teachers, counselors, social service providers, parents, and more.
+SEE presents at Pro D days, to DPAC parent meetings, and events.

-SEE works with school districts, law enforcement agencies, health authorities, app developers, HR departments and more to address how sexual exploitation, sexual assault, and online exploitation can be prevented and how to serve the needs of children and youth affected by these matters.
+SEE works with school districts, law enforcement agencies, health authorities, app developers, and other to address how sexual exploitation, sextortion, and online exploitation can be prevented and how to serve the needs of children and youth affected by these matters.

 Sexual exploitation involves someone under the age of 18 exchanging a sexual act for something in return.
 A sexual act can be exchanged for money, food, shelter, protection, love, acceptance, popularity, and anything else.